• Skip to main content

 Garlic bulb and cloves on wooden table.

-• garlic cloves (however many the recipe requires)
+• garlic cloves - as many as the recipe requires

 • cutting board